 Medically reviewed by Neka Miller, PhD on March 27, 2020.
 Written by Caitlin Boyd.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Every guy needs some fat – even if you’re Dwayne “The Rock” Johnson.
-But too much fat, and your testosterone levels will probably plummet – putting your health at risk on several fronts.
+But too much body fat, and your total and/or free testosterone levels may plummet – putting your health at risk on several fronts.
 In fact, there is a wealth of evidence that obesity is negatively correlated with testosterone levels.
-One study, for example, found that compared to men with a healthy weight, obese men were more than 8x as likely to have low testosterone.
+One study, for example, found that compared to men with a healthy weight, obese men were more than 8x as likely to have a low testosterone level.

 And obesity holds the title as the most effective predictor of low testosterone in men – out of many possible risk factors.

 As to why that’s the case?
-There’s actually a number of reasons why, but here’s a major one: fat cells, scientists have discovered, have a high amount of a particular enzyme (molecules that speed up chemical reactions) named aromatase.
+There’s actually a number of reasons why obesity contributes to low testosterone levels, but here’s a major one: fat cells, scientists have discovered, have a high amount of a particular enzyme (molecules that speed up chemical reactions) named aromatase.
 Aromatases have an interesting job description: basically, they’re tasked with building estrogen out of testosterone molecules (estrogen is the main female sex hormone, though men need this hormone, too – albeit in much smaller amounts).

 So when a guy starts gaining weight from extra fat tissue, he’s got more and more aromatases converting his testosterone into estrogen.
 And thus, his testosterone levels will begin to fall.
 (Under healthy conditions, aromatases convert only a small amount of your testosterone to estrogen so you have just the right amount of estrogen – not too little or too much.)